 ID Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact BMF07 Changing consumer behaviour This risk arises from the influence of climate change impacts on the cultural transformation of citizens and society.
-This perspective is reaffirmed through surveys and by popular demand from those Unknown Direct About as likely as not Medium- high

-ID Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact participating in the last three COP Meetings (COP-15, COP-16 and COP-17).
+This perspective is reaffirmed through surveys and by popular demand from those participating in the last three COP Meetings (COP-15, COP-16,COP-17 and COP-18).
 Therefore, there are risks associated with certain aspects of the market through socially and environmentally responsible choices and attitudes of institutions.
+Reduced demand for goods/services 1-5 years Direct About as likely as not Medium- high